bowman2001/perplexdoc/content/doc/basic/image/syntax/index.md

 ## Syntax

 The CommonMark image element is syntactically very similar to a [link](/doc/basic/link).
 The sole difference is, that the image element begins with an exclamation mark: `!`.

 There are also two notations to reference the source: **Inline** or **reference**.

-Additionally, the theme makes further distinctions:
+Additionally, this theme offers two great options:

-- The two possible ways to place an image in Markdown — **stand-alone** or **embedded** — are handled differently.
+1. The two different ways to place an image in Markdown — **stand-alone** or **embedded** — are styled differently.

-- **Resource parameters** and a few **in-place parameters** can enhance and change the image layout.
+2. **Resource parameters** and a few **in-place parameters** can enhance and change the image layout.

 ### Notation